 By Cars.com Staff

-Vehicle Overview In keeping with Lexus' naming conventions, the numeric portion of the ES name reflects the size of the engine: 350 stands for a 3.5-liter V-6 engine.
+Vehicle Overview In keeping with Lexus' naming conventions, the numeric portion of the ES name reflects the engine size, a 3.5-liter V-6 engine.
 The ES 350 competes with the Acura TL and Lincoln MKZ.

 Standard 17-inch alloy wheels